RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 `bt validate --invalid <invalid_testcases>` checks invalid test cases in `data/invalid_*`.

+`bt validate --generic-invalid` automatically generates generic invalid test cases (like those in `data/invalid_*`) in checks them.

-`bt validate` validates both input and answer files, and the invalid test cases.
+`bt validate` runs all of the above.

 It supports the following flags when run for a single problem: